Category Archives: special education

-It’s time to move from thinking to planning!
+It is time to move from thinking to planning!
 Take steps to make this transition as smooth as possible by gathering information about what might be coming up, and sharing important information about your child with the right people.

 If your child is staying at the same school, find out what might be different for the coming year (e.g. class size, number of teachers/aides, daily schedule, curriculum, meal times, etc.).
 Each of these factors could impact your child and may require some changes in how your child’s needs are met.
 You might also want to speak with the Principal about the classroom environment and/or teacher styles that are likely to be successful or unsuccessful for your child.
-Hopefully, the Principal will use this information to make a good match when class assignments are made.
+Hopefully the Principal will use this information to make a good match when class assignments are made.

-If your child is moving to a new school, you will still want to know the things mentioned above, PLUS,
+If your child is moving to a new school, you will still want to know the things mentioned above, PLUS: